HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 Cache Implementation

-The biggest advantage of QUERY is cacheability.
-Unlike GET, the cache key must include not just the URI but also the request body.
+The greatest advantage of QUERY is cacheability.
+Unlike GET, the cache key must include not only the URI but also the request body.

 def _cache_key(method: str, path: str, body: bytes) -> str: